Learn French Grammar Step by Step (A1) — Lessons, Tips & Quizzes (English Support)

 Your progress

-Tip: after each lesson, say 3 sentences out loud using the new structure (and reuse them in conversation practice).
+Tip: after each lesson, say 3 sentences out loud using the new structure.

 Next step